billbuchanan/appliedcrypto/unit03_hashing/lab/README.md

 ```

 ### B.6
-Now crack the following Scottish football teams (all are single words):
+Now crack the following Scottish football teams (all are single words and are lower case - and are in the Scottish Premier League or Scottish Championship):

 ```
 635450503029fc2484f1d7eb80da8e25bdc1770e1dd14710c592c8929ba37ee9